 Figure 6.X.4.1-2: Provisioning of Network Analytics (NA) Policy

 1. The NWDAF invokes Npcf_NAPolicyControl_Create or Npcf_NAPolicyControl_Update service operation to the PCF, to request to establish or update the NA Policy Association between the NWDAF and the PCF.

+The NWDAF may initiate this procedure based on local configuration or triggers, e.g. after registering to the NRF, upon change of its NF profile (e.g. change of supported analytics types, serving area).

 2. The PCF provides the network analytics control information as Network Analytics (NA) Policy to the NWDAF in the Npcf_NAPolicyControl_Create Response, Npcf_NAPolicyControl_Update Response or Npcf_NAPolicyControl_UpdateNotify Request.

 3. Based on the NA Policy, the NWDAF performs data collection and/or analytics as specified in TS 23.288 [5].
+If an updated NA policy is received, the NWDAF may stop or modify the existing data collection/analytics, or initiate new data collection/analytics, based on the new NA policy.

 6.X.4.2 Provisioning of service specific analytics control information